Space Operations Command Logo PNG

 The constellation Orion is clearly visible on the celestial canvas, one of the most famous and recognizable.
 It can be observed in the United States for most of the year.
 In mythology, the warrior figure was considered the Great Hunter, the embodiment of the King of Stars.
 In one hand, he holds a shield or a bow, and in the other, a club or a sword.
 However, in all versions, it is a celebrated and strong character.

-The image of Orion emphasizes the military direction of SpOC and its ability to read star maps and navigate in space easily.
+The image of Orion emphasizes SpOC’s military orientation and its ability to read star maps and navigate space easily.

 Moreover, most theories about the existence of extraterrestrial civilizations are associated with the Hunter constellation, demonstrating that the organization is prepared to confront even extraterrestrial threats.

-Each Delta mission has its logo, although retaining the overall image of the spacecraft for all.
+Each Delta mission has its own logo while retaining the spacecraft’s overall image.

 Font and Colors